 Have you ever tried adding the embed code of a YouTube video to your HTML email?
 I did that couple of years ago and it turned out soon, that whoops it just wouldn't work.

-There are ways to make videos work in couple of email clients, but there's still no solution that would work everywhere.
+There are ways to make videos work in a couple of email clients, but there's still no solution that would work everywhere.

 The same goes for custom and Google fonts as well.
 These are not supported either in most email clients, so you always have to add numerous fallback options.